metio/terraform-provider-k8s/docs/data-sources/workloads_kubeblocks_io_instance_set_v1alpha1_manifest.md

 - `last_transition_time` (String) lastTransitionTime is the time the condition transitioned from one status to another.
 - `message` (String) message is the human-readable message indicating details about last transition.
 - `reason` (String) reason is a unique, this should be a short, machine understandable string that gives the reasonfor condition's last transition.
 If it reports 'ResizeStarted' that means the underlyingpersistent volume is being resized.

+<a id="nestedatt--spec--instances--volume_claim_templates--status--modify_volume_status"></a>
+### Nested Schema for `spec.instances.volume_claim_templates.status.modify_volume_status`

+Required:

+- `status` (String) status is the status of the ControllerModifyVolume operation.
+It can be in any of following states: - Pending   Pending indicates that the PersistentVolumeClaim cannot be modified due to unmet requirements, such as   the specified VolumeAttributesClass not existing. - InProgress   InProgress indicates that the volume is being modified. - Infeasible  Infeasible indicates that the request has been rejected as invalid by the CSI driver.
+To	  resolve the error, a valid VolumeAttributesClass needs to be specified.Note: New statuses can be added in the future.
+Consumers should check for unknown statuses and fail appropriately.

+Optional:

+- `target_volume_attributes_class_name` (String) targetVolumeAttributesClassName is the name of the VolumeAttributesClass the PVC currently being reconciled